Muelleau/skgraph/README.md

 This database is intended to allow low latency access to wide sparsely connected graphs.
 There are three basic primitives available, all implemented as traits.

+This is very much a work in progress.
+I will be adding some I/O, peristence, and query optimization in the coming days.

 ### Concepts

 **1.)** **SkEdge**